mjordan/get_islandora_content/README.md

 * More, better error handling
 * Ability to limit harvest to objects whose OBJs are of specific MIME types
 * Ability to specify datastreams other than OBJ, per content model

+## Contributing

+* Testing, bug reporting, and questions are welcome.
+Please open an issue.
+* Pull requests are welcome, but if you want to open a pull request, please open an issue first.

 ## Maintainer